prodriguezsosa/EmbeddingRegression/Explainer/explainer.md

 ## 3. Embeddings in Regression

-Usually in social science, if we want to measure how members of different groups differ with respect to some outcome, we run a regression of the following form:
+Usually in social science, if we want to measure how members of different groups differ with respect to some outcome, we run a [(linear) regression](https://en.wikipedia.org/wiki/Linear_regression) of the following form:

 Y = &beta;<sub>0</sub> + &beta;<sub>1</sub> X<sub>1</sub> + error